University Handbook, Appendix E:

 - A complete summary of the election shall be kept on record for at least three years in the Office of Faculty Senate.
 Election results shall be forwarded to the president of the senate.

 As a vacancy occurs in the senate, the caucus where the vacancy occurred will appoint to the senate for the unexpired term the individual who received the next highest number of votes in the most recent election within the unit.
+In the case of a vacancy in the Term Appointment caucus, this same procedure will be used, except that the required composition of the caucus will be maintained when filling the vacant seat (see Article II, Section A.1.b.)
 Notification of the replacement will be provided at the next regularly scheduled executive committee and Faculty Senate meetings.

 - In the event of reorganization of the colleges, extension, the library, or the general administration, representation on the senate of these groups will remain unaltered until after the next regularly scheduled election.